Phase transition during inflation and the gravitational wave signal at pulsar timing arrays: Details of our numerical simulation

 and therefore the momenta must be discretized.
 The finite spatial volume and the discretization require discrete Fourier transformation, \bea f\left(\Tilde{\bf n}\right)&=&\sum_{\mathbf{n}}\left(\delta x\right)^3f\left(\mathbf{n}\right)\e^{-\text{i}\frac{2\pi}{N}\mathbf{n} \cdot\Tilde{\mathbf{n}}}, \nnn f\left(\mathbf{n}\right)&=&\sum_{\Tilde{\mathbf{n}}}\left(\frac{\delta k}{2\pi}\right)^3f\left(\Tilde{\mathbf{n}}\right)\e^{\text{i}\frac{2\pi}{N}\Tilde{\mathbf{n}}\cdot\mathbf{n}}\ , \eea where the momenta are also periodic, so practically we choose

 and the corresponding comoving momenta are

 For time evolution, we set the scale factor $a\left(\tau_\star\right)=1$ at the starting time of the simulation, so the conformal time $\tau_\star=-H_{\rm inf}^{-1}$.
-The temporal step is chosen different in each e-fold.
-In practice, the phase transition completes in at most 5 e-folds, and we split the first one into 1000 steps, the second one into 500 steps, the third one into 250 steps, the fourth one into 125 steps, and the last one into 60 steps.
+To ensure accurate temporal resolution, we choose different temporal steps for each e-fold.
+In practice, the phase transition typically completes within a maximum of 3 e-folds, as shown in Fig.~\ref{fig:sigma}.
+We divide the first one into 1000 steps, the second one into 500 steps, and the final one into 250 steps.

 To facilitate the numerical simulation, we redefine the fields and parameters in the theory as